Hi, I’m Samantha, aka The Period Princess, professional speaker, coach, and educator in menstrual wellness and neurodivergence.

 This is game-changing knowledge for any BODY with a cycle, but for neurodivergent people, working with your internal rhythms can be life-altering.

-It allows you to set boundaries, safeguard your time and energy, and so that you can carve out ways for you to shine and succeed on your own terms.
+It allows you to set boundaries, safeguard your time and energy, and so you can carve out ways for you to shine and succeed on your own terms.

 So, what if you could also set boundaries with your time and energy based on how you actually feel, not how you’re 'supposed’ to feel?